Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

   return User
 }
 ```
+We define a User model using Sequelize, which represents the users table in our database.
+The model extends Model and includes two custom methods: setPassword to hash and store a password securely, and checkPassword to verify a password against the stored hash.
+The User.init method defines the table structure with fields for id, username, and password_hash, along with constraints such as unique usernames and non-nullable fields.
+We link the model to the Sequelize instance passed as sequelize, specify the table name, and disable timestamps.

+**Initialize Models**
-**Initialize Models** We create a module to initialize all models and sync the database schema.
+We create a module to initialize all models and sync the database schema.

 **models/index.js:**